LGBTQ rights in Niue: History

 Similarly to the Cook Islands, Samoa and New Zealand, Niue possesses a traditional third gender population: the fiafifine (also known as the fakafifine).
 They have traditionally been accepted by Niuean society, and would play an important domestic role in communal life.

 In 2007, during a gathering of delegates from around the Pacific in Māngere, New Zealand, a local fiafifine called out the discrimination and stigma faced by the fiafifine community: "Our communities were an accepted part of Pacific life and culture prior to Western colonisation, but have been subject to much stigma and discrimination in more recent times."

 Laws regarding same-sex sexual activity

 Criminal Law Code

-Male homosexual activity was formerly illegal in Niue, but was decriminalized by the Niue Assembly in May 2024.
+Male homosexual activity was formerly illegal in Niue, but was decriminalized by the Niue (Sexual Offences) Amendment Act 2024 enacted on 5 June 2024.

 Consensual male sodomy was previously punishable by up to ten years' imprisonment, while indecency between males is punishable by up to five years' imprisonment under sections 43 and 44 of the Criminal Law Code, excepted below.
 These sections have been repealed: